To get all the details about our next urban nature walk on October 22, 2016, click the link below.

 Come walk with us.
 We are leading free fun and interesting urban nature walks in the greater Seattle area.
-Our next walk is set for September 10, 2016.
-We are going to explore Discovery Park.
-It's a beautiful park located along the Puget Sound with great hiking trails in Seattle's Magnolia neighborhood.
-More details coming soon!
+Our next walk is set for October 22, 2016.
+We are going to explore Kubota Garden Park.
+It's a beautiful Japanese-American park located in South Seattle.
+For a story and picture, read Kubota Garden Park from the Puget Sound Urban Nature Series.
+More details about this walk coming soon!

 To get our walk announcements delivered right to your in box, subscribe in box on the left side of this page.
 Share with your friends.
 They are free and fun!